G0tzya/8-bit-Logicly-Computer/README.md

 I've taken this project as far as I can.
 The simulation software I was using **cannot save the state of the memory chips**.

 This is a critical blocker.
-It means I can't store the binary translations for my bytecode.
-Without a way to store the program, building a functional CPU to fetch and execute instructions is impossible, as the program would be erased every time I reopen the file.
-Furthermore, the lack of state saving made making a completely functional instruction ROM impossible.
+It means I couldn't create a permanent **Instruction ROM** to store the binary translations (bytecode) for my instruction set.
+Without a stored program, building a functional CPU to fetch and execute instructions is impossible, as the program would be erased every time I reopen the file.

 ### Implemented Components